PSAppDeployToolkit/PSAppDeployToolkit/docs/Resolve-ADTErrorRecord.md

 ```

 ### -Property
-The list of properties to display from the error record.
+The list of properties to display from the ErrorRecord.
 Use "*" to display all properties.

 Default list of error properties is: Message, FullyQualifiedErrorId, ScriptStackTrace, PositionMessage, InnerException